 Article 22.- Individuals who have collections of weapons, must request authorization for the acquisition and possession of new weapons for the enrichment of the collection or museum, and enroll them.

 There are temporary import permits that are issued by the Mexican government for an American tourist, however the requirements are specific to sporting.
 For example, one requirement to get this permit is that an American expat must provide a copy of a personal invitation from a hunting or shooting club based in Mexico.
 All temporary or permanent registrations are conducted by La Secretaría de la Defensa Nacional—often referred to only as “la Sedena”.

 American expats are allowed to purchase a firearm in Mexico as long as they can prove that they are a legal resident via Artículo 27 with a permanent residence visa—formerly known as an FM2.
 In addition, they must be approved by la Sedena on the following requirements:

-You may feel that Mexican laws are sensible and pragmatic, or you may find these restrictions overbearing compared to the United States’ laws, however this article was not meant to spark a debate, only to inform American expats in Mexico about current gun laws and the requirements for permits.
+You may feel that gun laws in Mexico are sensible and pragmatic, or you may find these restrictions overbearing compared to the United States’ laws, however this article was not meant to spark a debate, only to inform American expats about current self-defense and gun laws in Mexico, and the requirements for permits.